AlexsLemonade/training-modules/CONTRIBUTING.md

 ```

 The spelling errors will be listed in `spell_check_errors.tsv` in the root of the repo; this file is ignored by git.

+### Rendering Test

+Every pull request to `master` that changes `.Rmd` files (or `make-live.R`) will be test rendered in a GitHub Actions workflow (`render-rmds.yml`).
+This action first downloads input files for the notebooks from S3, so if there are changes to the input files, these should be made first, with associated changes as needed to `syncup-s3.sh` (see [Files stored on S3](#files-stored-on-s3)).

+### Generation of live notebooks and rendering

+After a pull request with changes to notebook files has been merged to master, we use the `make-live.yml` workflow to render current versions of the notebooks to html and to make the `-live.Rmd` versions of the files for training sessions.
+This workflow then files a PR to `master` with the rendered and live files.
+`make-live.yml` is currently manually triggered, but will likely change to running automatically on each PR with changes to notebook files in the near future.